Big Sunsets, A Big Heart and Little Dunnarts

 On the eastern side of town is a popular free camping area along the water’s edge of Julia Creek.
 Suitable for self-sufficient RVs (built-in shower and toilet) for a period of 96 hours, this is an ideal spot to indulge in some cheese and wine while enjoying the rich, golden hues of one of Julia Creek’s famous sunsets.
 Or you can jump on one of the free cruiser bikes and head up town to sample some of the local produce!

-If you’re towing a van, the Julia Creek Caravan Park is a great spot to power up and unwind with a three-night special of just $55.
+If you’re towing a van, the Julia Creek Caravan Park is a great spot to power up and unwind.
 From April to September, the park hosts a Bush Dinner every Monday night.
 The dinners are widely known among the travelling fraternity who enjoy the cooked country meal and the chance to chat with locals and fellow tourists around the campfire.
 The award-winning Bush Dinners provide a fundamental bush experience seldom found anywhere else.
 All are welcome, including free campers.

 Nature and Historical Highlights